oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

  create mode 100644 blog/1st-post.md
 ```

-If you run `npm start` locally, you'll see the blog at `http://localhost/admin/`.
-But how can you read it?
+Run `npm start` locally to see the blog at `http://localhost/admin/`.
+But how can others (without admin access) read it?

 ## Render Blogs with a New BlogRoll React Component

 Create a `src/components/BlogRoll.js` file.
-This file will have a React component that queries for blog posts using GraphQL.
+This file will contain a React component that queries for blog posts using GraphQL.

 ```jsx
 import React from 'react'